dadams42/GravSphere2/README.md

    where you specify the data for each galaxy.
 Here you also decide whether to fit proper motions, include a massive stellar component, 'bin free' fitting for the photometric tracers (not just kinematic ones) etc.

-2. The galaxy / object is selected by importing the initialisation file at the beginning of the gravsphere2.py file, where the likelihood and other arguments for the fit (e.g. priors) are specified.
+   Update: we have included in initialise_ files the option to create Output directories automatically if they don't exist.
+By default this includes a folder with the name of your galaxy and Plots and Sampler Chains folders.

-3. You will need to set up folders inside your output directory to store the output files.
-We have done this for the case of the Fornax simulation and Gaia Challenge data as an example
+3. The galaxy / object is selected by importing the initialisation file at the beginning of the gravsphere2.py file, where the likelihood and other arguments for the fit (e.g. priors) are specified.

 4. We have set some notebooks to show an example of running the code (run_example.ipynb and run_multcpu_example.py for parallel programming with a multi-CPU machine / cluster).
-This will create and store a checkpoint file from which all data can be retrieved and be run subsequently if needed.
+This will create and store a checkpoint file from which all data can be retrieved and be run subsequently if needed (these are saved by default in the Sampler Chains subfolders).

-5. We have also created a notebook (plots_example_notebook.ipynb) where we show examples of plotting density, slope, anisotropy, dispersion, and kurtosis profiles, similar to those from Bañares-Hernández et al.
+6. We have also created a notebook (plots_example_notebook.ipynb) where we show examples of plotting density, slope, anisotropy, dispersion, and kurtosis profiles, similar to those from Bañares-Hernández et al. The output plots are stored in the Plots subfolders of the Output directory.

 :::: Setting up your own model ::::